 When I was a high school freshman, swimming was a physical education requirement.
 In the 1950s this meant swimming naked.
 On the first day of class our swimming teacher told us we would be taking showers, doing warm-up exercises, and swimming — all nude.
 “You’re all different sizes in your growth,” he told us.
 (As freshmen we were between 13 and 15 years old.)
 “Some of you had your growth early, for others it will come.
 But you all have the same equipment, so I don’t want to see any disrespect.”
 Perhaps fearing that being caught disrespecting another boy might result in additional push ups or laps, I don’t recall any bullying.
 In any event we were all naked with one another several times a week for the whole second term and simply got used to being with one another in that state.
 It was no big deal.
 I’ve written about this in my blog article “Frank Answers About Swimming Naked.”

 All men are focused on their penis.
 We have to be because, unlike women, our sex organs are external to the body and that makes us vulnerable.
-We are sometimes assertive in our sexual practices because of our vulnerability, both physically and psychologically.
+We are sometimes assertive in our sexual practices to protect our vulnerability, both physically and psychologically.
 Adolescent boys are concerned about their penis size and often compare their penises with their friends’ penises.
-It’s not unusual for boys to touch each other’s penises, engage in mutual masturbation, and experiment with blow jobs.
+They’re always concerned if it’s big enough.

 One reason boys and men are interested in other guys’ penises is because they have also been insecure about their own penis size.
 They think it’s not big enough, even though there’s no justification for that worry.
 Clinical psychologist Dr. Annabel Chan Feng Yi of Victoria University of Melbourne, Australia, carried out an online study in 2013 of 738 men about their body image.
 Most were concerned about their penis size—not for performance in the bedroom but in comparison with other men in the locker room.
 Dr. Chan concluded, “Men’s pre-occupation with size was rarely to do with pleasing sexual partners or even appearing as a better sexual partner.
 It was often more about competition with other men.
 Many felt most insecure about their size in environments where other men might see them, such as gym change rooms.”